Kirandul: Demographics

-As of 2011 India census, Kirandul had a population of 18887 of which 9776 are males while 9111 are females as per report released by Census India 2011.
+As of 2011 India census, Kirandul had a population of 18887 of which 9776 are males while 9111 are females as per report released by Census India 2011.No official census data has been released since then due to delays in the 2021 enumeration; unofficial projections estimate the population at approximately 28,100 by 2026.

-The population of children aged 0-6 is 2317 which is 12.27% of total population of Kirandul M).
+The population of children aged 0–6 is 2317 which is 12.27% of total population of Kirandul M).
 In Kirandul Municipality, the female sex ratio is 932 against state average of 991.
 Moreover child sex ratio in Kirandul is around 1015 compared to Chhattisgarh state average of 969.
 The literacy rate of Kirandul town is 73.7% - higher than the state average of 71.04%.
 In Kirandul, male literacy is around 79.9% while the female literacy rate is 67.02%.

 Region

 This region is basically a plateau.
 The Bailadila Range of hills are located at a distance of about 41 km south west of Dantewada, the district headquarters in Chhattisgarh State.

 Rising to a height of 1,276 m, one of the hills of the Bailadila Range is the highest point in the state of Chhattisgarh.
 Bailadila has been established as an industrial area that has been divided into two towns, namely Bade Bacheli (29 kilometers from Dantewada) & Kirandul (41 kilometers from Dantewada).